Nadi-System/nadi-system/paper.md

 <!--   - Patrick A. Ray -->

 # Summary
-We present Network Analysis and Data Integration (NADI), a developing software framework designed to facilitate river data analysis and visualization.
+We present Network Analysis and Data Integration (NADI) System, a developing software framework designed to facilitate river data analysis and visualization.
 NADI comes with a Domain Specific Programming Language (DSL) that has an intuitive syntax for network metadata analysis as well as a generalized plugin system to run user-defined functions on each node or the whole network.
-Our approach enables users to spend less time on data preparation and visualization and more time developing actual model algorithms, ultimately enhancing the accuracy and comprehensiveness of hydrological models compared to using specialized software or general purpose programming languages.
+Plugins provide seamless integration with GIS softwares and and other programming languages.
+Our approach enables users to easily run network based algorithms, check for inconsistencies in data, easily visualize network metadata, etc. ultimately enhancing the accuracy and comprehensiveness of hydrological models compared to using only specialized software or general purpose programming languages.

 # Statement of need